marcusGH/uk_property_price_prediction/README.md

 the database to getting a `PyMySQL` connection object for doing queries to it.

+We create a utility function that sets up the appropriate schema for `pp_data`, using our `db_query` utility function.

+Throughout _accessing_ data from our tables, we will do a lot of database queries and it's more suitable to do this with the `PyMySQL` API than through magic line commands because this allows more flexibility.
+We also create a new connection each time we do a query such that we don't need to pass a connection object around everywhere.
+Additionally, our `db_query` and `db_select` functions allow manually interrupting the SQL query if it takes an unexpected long time to complete, and safely closing the connection such that future queries are not affected.

+We will likely use the `SELECT ... ` SQL command that does this relatively often, and we may want to extend this query with custom conditions or limitations, like ` ...
+LIMIT 10` or ` ...
+WHERE town_city = 'Cambridge'` (Note that some conditions have been included as options like `minYear`).

+The utility function for joining on the fly thus just returns a SQL query string that can optionally extend and then pass onto `db_select` to actually perform the query and get a pandas dataframe.

 ### General utility functions

 * `km_to_crs(dist_km, latitude=53.71, longitude=-2.03)`